Hardware Circuit and PCB Design / Fabrication

 a 1992 vintage GBX Custom Bug with blown power transistors and severe hum problems caused by previous replacement of incorrect value components.
 We had to locate a circuit schematic and verify it for the GBX.

 a Behringer KX1200 keyboard amp also with severe hum issues caused by inappropriate connection to DC powered equipment.
 A small section of the preamp circuit board had burned off, and this was identified and repaired.

 A Fender FM100H had several tone controls with the knob pulled out of the potentiometer.
-Replacing the potentiometers required all the knobs to be removed to access the circuit board, and the several more potentiometers were damaged, despite all care being taken.
+Replacing the potentiometers requires that all the knobs to be removed to access the circuit board, and several more potentiometers were damaged, despite all care being taken.
 The repair ultimately required replacement of seven potentiometers and three knobs.

 Mechanical Repairs, Design and Fabrication

 A lot of cheap stage equipment is very light weight and does not always provide good value for money or protect your valuable instruments as well as you might like.

 I have (re)design, repair and fabrication capabilities, with machine shop, welding and painting services.